JiriTrecak/Warp/README.md

              }
          }
 ```
 **With just one line of code, everything was configured**.
 You can use `fromJSON:` or `fromDictionary:`, based on your needs.
-Support for `fromArray:` for creating of multiple objects at once is coming in next version.
+Support for `fromArray:` for creation of multiple objects at once is coming in the next version.

 **Object updating**